mojotech/capybara-ui/docs/getting_started.md

 ## Submitting a Form
-CapybaraUI will easily submit a form for you, via the UI, with either of these methods.
+Capybara UI will easily submit a form for you, via the UI, with either of these methods.

 ```ruby
   params = { request: 'Call me', state: 'CO', receive_email: true, favorite_color: 'blue' }